 Tip: Wear a shirt that covers your shoulders and pants that cover your knees.
 If you don’t want to walk around all day in pants in the blistering heat, bring a sarong to wrap around your waist.
 There are also nearby vendors that rent and sell appropriate clothing.

 - Relax in one of the many parks around Bangkok.
 Saranrom Park is very close to the Grand Palace area and has some nice green space.
 Bring a blanket, cards, some snacks (and maybe even a beer)!

 - For a culture shock, experience the famous weekend market.
 If you happen to arrive on Saturday or Sunday, take the Bangkok Skytrain to Mo Chit Station for tasty food, cheap souvenirs, and great people watching.
 If you plan on getting souvenirs, this is the place to do it.
-Once you head to the southern islands, these items will double in price.
-Have lunch one of the many market restaurants and order green curry, papaya salad, or any other dish that calls to you for about 30-40 baht (about $1 USD).
+Once you head to the southern Thai islands, these items will double in price.
+Have lunch at one of the many market restaurants and order green curry, papaya salad, or any other dish that calls to you for about 30-40 baht (about $1 USD).
 Try coconut ice cream for dessert!

 - Party (or people watch) on Khao San Road!
 Here you will find hordes of foreigners getting smashed on buckets of liquor, street vendors selling everything from t-shirts to an array of bugs – salted and ready to eat, and clubs blasting music loud enough to compete with the neighboring bar.
 Talk about sensory overload.
-It’s like a miniature version of Las Vegas strip.
+It’s like a miniature version of the Las Vegas strip.
 Trashy and dirty, yes, but worth a gander, even if only to gawk at all the crazy party people.
 If you’re feeling adventurous, try eating a scorpion (Salty and crunchy, not unlike sunflower seeds.
 Not bad!) and then have your toes nibbled by doctor fish!
 Eeeek!

 Day 3: Erawan Seven-Layer Waterfall